-“Hands down, the finest 4K TV I've reviewed to date.”
+“Hands down, this is the finest 4K TV I've reviewed.”

 - Perfect black levels

 - Excellent HDR performance

 - Not as bright as LG OLEDs

 The Sony A9G OLED TV is the best TV you can buy in the U.S. this year.
 Thanks for reading!